pedroka-dev/Bannerlord-Iron-Will/README.md

   - Dynammic minimun received ammount of goods (Skill Check with modifiers).
   - Max ammount of availiable goods scales with settlement prosperity / hearth.
   - On steal, decreases settlement prosperity / hearth, affects the settlement loot pool and increase detection for consecutive steals atempt of the same Faction.
-  - Configurable Steal modifiers and default values at "xxKleptomaniaSettings.xml".
+  - Optional in-game configurable values with Mod Configuration Menu (MCM).
+This is a soft dependency.
+  - Configurable Experience value for Heroes and  Generic Troops at "xxWoundXPSettings.xml". (note: MCM configuration takes priority and overrides this file)
   - NLogger for debugging reasons at "KleptomaniaLog.txt".

 ![alt text](https://staticdelivery.nexusmods.com/mods/3174/images/1997/1997-1597096891-131847187.jpeg)

 # Modifiers
 <details>
 There are some conditions that can change the outcome of a steal attempt.
 To have the best outcome, you have to try to get as much bonuses and as little penalties as you can.
-Remember, some of these values are configurable at xxKleptomaniaSettings.xml.

 *Probability of detection (75% by default.
 Less = Good)*
   - Current Bonuses: